lykkelig/Group6_Final_Project/README.md

 5) Machine Learning Model (build a flow chart to think out loud of what you are planning to do.
 Classification vs regression, how you think it will work)

+Communication protocols: Constant slack communication and keep an up to date readme.